How to apply for international trademark registration

 Read more about the deadline for applying with priority

-You must pay all fees, except the Norwegian Industrial Property Office's forwarding charge, to WIPO in Swiss francs.
-You calculate the amount of fee payable using the WIPO fees calculator.
+You must pay all fees, including the Norwegian Industrial Property Office's forwarding charge, to WIPO in Swiss francs.
+You will be given the amount in the electronic application.

 You will not receive an invoice for the fees, but should pay the amount directly to the WIPO account.
 The account number and other payment information can be found on the MM2 form, or on the WIPO website.